Sustainability Tip: bottled water might not actually be cleaner than regular tap water

 3. Ditch the plastic water bottles and drink out of a reusable container that you can fill up at home or on the go.

-Stephen Beane is an Actively Green Intern at Walking Mountains Science Center.
+Stephen Beane is an Actively Green intern at Walking Mountains Science Center.
 Contact him at stephenb@walkingmountains.org.